 Creating a digital ledger is expensive

 While print records could be signed, stamped and sealed irrevocably, digital records could not be easily and securely stored a decade back.
 These were manipulated at a later date with no evidence or entry date that could prove manipulation.
 To secure data, computer engineers devised the blockchain around that time.
 The blockchain technology was a secure digital ledger written by software and time-stamped.
+It was a mechanism that was used in the transaction of cryptocurrencies as well, as you can find out if you read more.
 It was devised to manage digital assets.
 Simply speaking, a block is a secure record linked to another block with a cryptographic link.
 Each block typically has a cryptographic hash and irrevocable transaction data and time stamp.
 A chain of independent and secure blocks forms the distributed digital ledger.
 Once written, it cannot be changed without erasing the entire chain link created after the block that needs alteration.
 The open distributed ledger is verifiable by a peer-to-peer network and hence alteration is difficult and it is considered a valid contract between two parties.
 But developing the blockchain is an expensive process.
 Firstly it needs high-end coding experts who understand both the technology and the process.
 Each blockchain is tailor made for a particular process requiring specialized knowledge.
 A blockchain for medical records would be distinctly different from a blockchain for banking records or a supply chain blockchain.
 Secondly, it needs many hours of computer coding.
 Then it needs a peer network for verification purposes and digital wallets for storing them securely.
 All this means spending hundreds and thousands of dollars for just creating a secure ledger.
 It’s a highly expensive alternative to the paper ledger that just costs a few hundred bucks to produce.
 As an alternative, blockchain is yet to mature but has seen companies pour billions of dollars into research.
 Meanwhile, it has spurred cryptocurrencies already causing turmoil in the financial sector across the world and may bring further unforeseen havoc.
 The blockchain is a technology of the future, but one that countries and industries do not need today without increasing the danger of scams and the alienation of a large number of users who are neither equipped nor interested in its use.
 However, it is fast becoming an investment destination because it is yet unknown and fraught with possibilities.

 Investment in paper and print product promotion is a must